Medically reviewed by Drugs.com. Last updated on Dec 16, 2020.

 - The needle cover on the prefilled syringe contains dry natural rubber (a derivative of latex).
 The needle cover should not be handled by persons sensitive to latex.

 - It is recommended that each injection be administered at a different anatomic location (such as upper arms, gluteal regions, thighs, or any quadrant of abdomen) than the previous injection, and not into areas where the skin is tender, bruised, erythematous, or indurated.
-When using the single-dose vial, a 27 gauge, ½ inch needle is recommended.
+When using the single-dose vial, a 1 mL syringe with a 27 gauge, ½ inch needle is recommended.

 Instructions for Administration of STELARA® Prefilled Syringes Equipped with Needle Safety Guard

 Refer to the diagram below for the provided instructions.

 To prevent premature activation of the needle safety guard, do not touch the NEEDLE GUARD ACTIVATION CLIPS at any time during use.

 - Hold the BODY and remove the NEEDLE COVER.
 Do not hold the PLUNGER or PLUNGER HEAD while removing the NEEDLE COVER or the PLUNGER may move.
 Do not use the prefilled syringe if it is dropped without the NEEDLE COVER in place.